Glossary

 Grabbed

-While you are grabbed, your speed is 0, you can’t be force moved, you can’t use the Knockback maneuver, and you take a bane on attacks that don’t target the creature grabbing you.
+While you are grabbed, your speed is 0, you can’t be force moved, you can’t use the Knockback maneuver, and you take a bane on abilities that don’t target the creature grabbing you.
 If the creature grabbing you moves, they bring you with them.
 If the creature’s size is equal to or less than yours, their speed is halved while they have you grabbed.

 The creature grabbing you can use a maneuver to move you into an unoccupied space adjacent to them.